-2.2.4 Risk management conclusion
+2.3.4 Risk management conclusion

-The risk management conclusion is to permit the enzyme, alpha-amylase (EC 3.2.1.1) sourced from a GM B. licheniformis containing the alpha-amylase gene from a Cytophaga species, for use as a food processing aid.
-If the draft variation is approved, the permission would be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
-The technological purpose of this enzyme would be as a processing aid in brewing, the production of potable alcohol and starch processing.
-The maximum level at which the enzyme may be present in the food would be an amount consistent with GMP.
-The express permission for the enzyme to be used as a processing aid in Schedule 18 of the Code would also provide the permission for the enzyme's potential presence in the food for sale as a food produced using gene technology.
+The risk management conclusion is to permit the enzyme, alpha-amylase (EC 3.2.1.1) sourced from a GM B. licheniformis containing the alpha-amylase gene from Cytophaga sp., for use as a food processing aid.
+The permission will be listed in the table to subsection S18-9(3) of the Code, which includes enzymes permitted for a specific technological purpose.
+The technological purpose of this enzyme will be use as a processing aid in brewing, the production of potable alcohol and starch processing.
+The maximum level at which the enzyme may be present in the food will be an amount consistent with GMP.
+The express permission for the enzyme to be used as a processing aid in Schedule 18 of the Code will also provide the permission for the enzyme's potential presence in the food for sale as a food produced using gene technology.

-2.3 Risk communication
+2.4 Risk communication